S4C: Funding and regulation

-From its inception, S4C was in part publicly financed: funding came both from its advertising revenue and a fixed annual grant from the UK Department for Digital, Culture, Media and Sport (DCMS), receiving £102m in 2010 and then £90m in 2011 after the Conservative Party won the general elections in 2010 which consequently made considerable cuts to its funding.
+From its inception, S4C was in part publicly financed: funding came both from its advertising revenue and a fixed annual grant from the Department for Culture, Media and Sport (DCMS), receiving £102m in 2010 and then £90m in 2011 after the Conservative Party won the general elections in 2010 which consequently made considerable cuts to its funding.
 Additionally, some Welsh-language programming (including Newyddion and Pobol y Cwm) was produced by BBC Wales as part of the BBC's public service remit, and provided to S4C free of charge.
 There is an agreement in place until 2022 for 10 hours a week of programming to be provided to S4C, which is valued at £19.4m annually.

 From 2013, responsibility for funding S4C began to transfer to the BBC, with the DCMS reducing its funding by 94% by 2015.
 The BBC was to provide around £76m of funding to S4C by this date, resulting in a cut of around 25% to S4C's annual budget.
 In 2016, it was agreed that the BBC would provide £74.5m a year funding to S4C from the licence fee until 2022.
 The UK government announced in 2018 that it would continue providing £6.72m until 2020, with the aim of S4C being funded wholly from the licence fee from 2022.
 This would see S4C's funding being decided as part of the licence fee settlement, for 10-year periods.

 Prior to 2011, S4C received ~£102m (which would be an estimate of ~£122.8m in January 2022 after inflation), with the new allocated funds of 2022 (which is £82m), the loss in 2022 alone compared with 2010 is estimated to be ~£40.8m and an overall loss of ~£450m between 2011 and 2022.

 In addition to public funding, S4C generates around 2% of its income through commercial sources, such as advertising.

-S4C is controlled by the S4C Authority (Awdurdod S4C), an independent body unconnected to Ofcom.
+S4C was controlled from its creation by the S4C Authority (Awdurdod S4C), an independent body unconnected to Ofcom.
+Following an independent review of S4C, the S4C Authority was replaced with a unitary board, initially in shadow form from 2018, and then formally from 2024.
 Ofcom are the regulator for S4C's content, as they are with other UK television channels such as ITV and Channel 4.